MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/understand-events.md

 ## Detailed event view
 By clicking on an event in the events table, you will access to a more detailed page, in which further information about an event is provided.
 Also, this page will provide information about the event properties.
 This page will include a detailed overview of the previous introduced information in the Events Page (count, users, count per user, count per session) over the selected period of time.
 It will also include information about the event properties, if any.
+From this view, event names can be removed.
+Note that this action cannot be undone.

 ## Events Properties
 Events Properties provide contextual information about the events.
 They allow to have a deeper understanding about the actions that the users take in your app.